zed-alpha/shadow-gadgets/README.md

 - #### Simple

-  The [`shadowCompat`][shadowCompat] modifier is a more performant option for those cases where only color compat is needed.
+  The [`shadowCompat`][shadowCompat] modifier is a more performant option for those cases where only color compat is needed, without the clip.

   ```kotlin
   Modifier